roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'What are you doing here, it's not a vets job,' she said.

  'My brothers away on vacation, California, somewhere warm,' he said.
-Report_Story #3